EIS1600/presentations/2022_09_DOT2022/index.md

 	- to facilitate the transition to the Digital Stage:

-	- all three domains are organically interconnected producing “Networks of Knowledge” allowing for new ways of engaging with information;
+	- all three domains must be organically interconnected allowing for “Networks of Knowledge” which will open up new ways of engaging with our information;

 ---